zorang-hiring/anwaltde/README.md

 ### 4. Now you can use all API endpoints

+## Notes

+Elasticsearch haven't been implemented.
+I didn't have time.

 ## Tests

 Run tests:
 ```
 cd src && php composer.phar test
 ```

-## Notes

-Because of issues with composer in docker, composer vendor folder have been committed to repo.
+php v7.3 required if running locally.